dhruvdevu/dhruvdevu.github.io/index.md

 ## About
 I'm a PhD student in Physics at the University of Maryland, College Park.
-My primary research interests are in Quantum Computing - specifically, Quantum Algorithms and Quantum Information Theory.
+My primary research interests are in Quantum Computing - specifically, Quantum Algorithms and Quantum Complexity Theory.
 I'm also interested in both quantum and classical machine learning.
-I'm fortunate to be advised by Professor Alexey Gorshkov.
+I'm fortunate to be advised by Professor [Alexey Gorshkov](https://groups.jqi.umd.edu/gorshkov/) and Professor [Andrew Childs](https://www.cs.umd.edu/~amchilds/).

 My studies at UMD are supported by the NSF Graduate Research Fellowship.